Premiership of Khaleda Zia: Third term

 When Zia became prime minister for the third time, the GDP growth rate of Bangladesh remained above 6 percent.
 The Bangladesh per capita national income rose to 482 dollars.
 Foreign exchange reserve of Bangladesh had crossed 3 billion dollars from the previous 1 billion dollars.
 The foreign direct investments of Bangladesh had risen to 2.5 billion dollars.
 The industrial sector of the GDP had exceeded 17 percent at the end of Zia's office.

 On 29 October 2006, Zia's term in office ended.
 In accordance with the constitution, a caretaker government would manage in the 90-day interim before general elections.
 On the eve of the last day, rioting broke out on the streets of central Dhaka due to uncertainty over, who would become Chief Advisor (head of the Caretaker Government of Bangladesh).
 Under the constitution, the immediate past Chief Justice was to be appointed.
 But, Chief Justice Khondokar Mahmud Hasan (K M Hasan) declined the position.
 President Iajuddin Ahmed, as provided for in the constitution, assumed power as Chief Advisor on 29 October 2006.
 He tried to arrange elections and bring all political parties to the table during months of violence; 40 people were killed and hundreds injured in the first month after the government's resignation in November 2006.

 Mukhlesur Rahman Chowdhury, the presidential advisor, met with Zia and Sheikh Hasina, and other political parties to try to resolve issues and schedule elections.
 Negotiations continued against a backdrop of political bickering, protests and polarisation that threatened the economy.
 Officially on 26 December 2006, all political parties joined the planned 22 January 2007 elections.
 The Awami League pulled out at the last minute, and in January, the military intervened to back the caretaker government for a longer interim period.
 It held power until holding general elections in December 2008.

+Domestic affairs

+During the premierships of Khaleda Zia, domestic policy was shaped by efforts to consolidate parliamentary democracy, pursue administrative reforms and address socio-economic development challenges amid intense political competition.
+Her first administration (1991–1996) oversaw the restoration of the parliamentary system through the Twelfth Amendment to the Constitution, reversing the presidential system introduced during military rule and initiated programs aimed at expanding primary education, rural development and women's participation in the workforce.
+Her governments also emphasized infrastructure development, including road construction and energy sector initiatives, alongside policies intended to encourage private sector growth.

+During her second term (2001–2006), the administration focused on law and order measures, decentralization initiatives and poverty reduction programs, while also introducing social safety-net schemes and educational stipends, particularly for female students.
+However, domestic governance during both terms was frequently affected by political confrontation between the ruling party and opposition groups, leading to parliamentary boycotts, street protests and periods of instability that influenced policy implementation and administrative continuity.